kubernetes-csi/csi-driver-host-path/docs/deploy-1.17-and-later.md

 ## Deployment
 The simplest way to test the HostPath driver is by running the deploy.sh script corresponding to your cluster's Kubernetes version.
-For example, to deploy on Kubernetes 1.32.2, use the following command:
+For example, to deploy on the latest Kubernetes, use the following command:

 ```
 # deploy hostpath driver